Dynamic filters

 • Click on the Create icon to create a new filter set.

 A pop-up window called Filter set will appear.
 This window is split into two columns: Available Filters and New Filter set.
 The available filter sets can be selected by clicking on the green box ("Add") next to each filter’s name.
 If you select a filter, the filter will move to the other column.
-By clicking on the "filter name" or on the arrow, a form is displayed where the filter can be edited.
+By clicking on the "filter name" or the arrow, a form is displayed where the filter can be edited.
 Once you have finished editing your new filter set, give it a Name and click on Save filter set.

 By clicking on the Add button the filter will move to column “New filter set” in which you can give to your filter the name you want, you can edit your filter and finally you can save it by clicking on the Save filter set button